 Thyroid surgery necessitates that you have your neck extended, or bent backwards, for the duration of the operation.
 This may result in a muscle spasm leading to neck pain and tension following surgery, particularly in those individuals with pre-existing neck problems.
 The Endocrine Surgical Unit at the University of Sydney recommends that patients perform neck exercises both before and after surgery to help reduce any muscle strain.
 These gentle stretches include flexion and rotation of the sternocleidomastoid muscle, flexion and extension of the posterior neck muscles, lateral side bends to stretch the sides of the neck and shoulder shrugs to relax the back and sides of the neck.

 Thyroid surgery can sometimes cause bruising or injury to your recurrent laryngeal nerve, which affects your speaking voice.
-Five out of every 100 thyroidectomy patients suffer from hoarseness for up to six months, according to the Weill Cornell Medical College Department of Surgery.
+Five out of every 100 thyroidectomy patients experience hoarseness for up to six months, according to the Weill Cornell Medical College Department of Surgery.
 If you continue to have problems with a hoarse or weak voice, you may require voice therapy.
 Through individualized exercises, a trained voice therapist can assist you in developing coping strategies to achieve a more normal-sounding voice.

 The incision on your neck will heal quickly and eventually become hardly noticeable.
 New scar tissue is vulnerable to the ultraviolet rays of the sun, however.
 Especially for the year after surgery, you should protect your scar from the sun to achieve the best appearance.
 Once your incision has healed, use a sunscreen with a high SPF on your neck whenever you are participating in exercises that require you to be outdoors, such as swimming, bicycling or hiking.